changeworld/content/articles/developers-receive-benefits-by-using-vsts.md

 * Management of source code
   * Store and collaborate on code with unlimited private repositories.
   * Use Git for distributed version control to maximize collaboration.
-* Automated build, automated testing, automatic deployment
+* Automated build, automated testing, automated deployment
   * Catch quality issues early with continuous integration (CI) builds that compile and test your application automatically after any code change.